dwalend/ContextAIDesignExercise/README.md

 I'm not sure what I want to say at the level of a UML diagram.
 There's not a lot going on.
 Maybe I make something to wave my hands at when I get to the end.

-Finally carved some code Sunday afternoon while waiting for the kiddo.
+Carved some code Sunday afternoon while waiting for the kiddo.

-Got it running over lunch Monday
+Got it tested over lunch Monday

 Added a UML diagram.
 It's not very complex, but that's probably for the best.